gerardpslowey/python_command_line_programmes/README.md

 - This command executes the custom shell so we can use it and experiment with it.

 - If you are successful in starting the shell, you should be greated with a welcome message such as:
-    ○ "Hello 'your name', type 'help' to display a list of commands."
+    ○ "Hello 'your name', type 'help' to display the manual."

     ○ We will also see another line below the welcome message displayed in green:
         ○ This shows us the path to the directory we are currently in (from where the shell was executed).